Yelloweye rockfish: Survival during catch and release

+Stock assessment

 A stock assessment of the species, which incorporated data gathered from northern California and Oregon, was conducted in 2001.
 The study concluded the fish's numbers are just 7% of what they would be without human intervention in northern California, and a slightly higher 13% in Oregon.
 The assessment also showed a 30-year decline in numbers.
-These numbers are far below the 25% threshold at which a fish is labeled "overfished".
+These numbers are far below the 25% threshold at which a fish is labeled "overfished."

 The formal rebuilding analysis of the species initially estimated that recovery would take decades, as much as 100 years of recovery.
 This is associated with the fact that they do not reach sexual maturity until they are 10 to 20 years of age.
 A total of 13.5 MT of yelloweye catch were allowed coastwide in 2002.
 This limit is set so that fisheries can potentially catch yelloweye if they are caught accidentally, but prevents the targeted fishing of the species.
 The Washington Department of Fish and Wildlife and Oregon Department of Fish and Wildlife, meanwhile, prohibited retention of yelloweye rockfish caught by recreational fisheries.
 Commercial retention of the rockfish is prohibited except for a small 300 lb limit, to allow yelloweye caught dead to be retained.
-California's sportfishing regulations prohibit the take or possession of yelloweye rockfish (also cowcod and bronzespotted rockfish).
+California's sportfishing regulations prohibit the take or possession of yelloweye rockfish (also cowcod and bronzespotted rockfish.)

 As time passed, the restrictions on fishing became stricter; the 2009 Washington state quota is just 6000 lb, fewer than 1000 fish.
 State departments are prepared to close down anglers hunting halibut to protect the species if the situation becomes dire.

 A 2017 stock assessment covering the subset of the offshore population off the coasts of California, Oregon, and Washington estimated the population to have increased from a low point of 14.2% of unexploited levels in 2000 to 28.4% in 2017.
 The updated rebuilding analysis associated with the 2017 stock assessment estimated that with the status-quo harvest policy, the stock had a high probability of being rebuilt by 2027.

 Yelloweye rockfish in the inside waters of the Salish Sea are designated as a "Puget Sound/Georgia Basin yelloweye Distinct Population Segment" which was listed as "threatened" under the Endangered Species Act in 2010 and is subject to a recovery plan.